fogellab/multiWGCNA/README.md

 # multiWGCNA: an R package for deep mining gene co-expression networks in multi-trait expression data

-multiWGCNA can be installed from GitHub like this:
+The multiWGCNA R package can be installed from GitHub like this:
 ```
 if(!require(devtools)) install.packages("devtools")
 devtools::install_github("fogellab/multiWGCNA")